jnk838/insight-week-challenge/pages/challenges/rainbows.md

 hide: true
 challenge: rainbows
 explanation: The token is the name of the company.
 It consists of one word.
+hint: Code 1 is a series of hexadecimal numbers.
 ---

 What do these codes mean?